Plan at the right scale

 Route 20 Road Trip Weekend: Jo Daviess + Stephenson

-The most complete weekend route using the live Illinois segment chain.
+The most complete weekend route using the Illinois segment chain.

 One-Day Galena + Freeport Sampler